klmr/box/README.md

 While using R for exploratory data analysis as well as writing more robust analysis code, I have experienced the R mechanism of clumsily `source`ing lots of files to be a big hindrance.
+In fact, just adding a few helper functions to make using `source` less painful naturally evolved into an incomplete ad-hoc implementation of modules.

-The standard answer to this dilemma is “write a package”.
+The standard answer to this problem is “write a package”.
 But in the humble opinion of this person, R packages fall short in several regards, which this package (the irony is not lost on me) strives to rectify.